panchi64/neutron/README.md

 <img width="1289" height="968" alt="image" src="https://github.com/user-attachments/assets/05e64239-ce64-4be4-8ec2-ca5c9d1d6f9d" />

 I created that dummy interface using React.
-To clarify for myself what I would find most useful for an application like this.
-Of course, there are many things that will have to be built from scratch, since neither `libcosmic` or `iced` have direct components or widgets necessary for the complex visuals or functionality I've created on the React UI.

 I aim for a clear and easy-to-use experience for any user that uses the application!